 Join us for a virtual panel discussion of Oliver Sacks: His Own Life with Dr. Patel and Dr. Sharma, neurologists at Atlantic Health System, and Kate Edgar, Director of the Oliver Sacks Foundation, Thursday, Dec.
 10 at 7:30 pm.

-Register here for our Zoom discussion, Thursday Dec.
-10 at 7:30 pm (no cost)
+POSTPONED Register here for our Zoom discussion, Will be rescheduled in February. (no cost)

 A Chef's Voyage

 A Chef's Voyage follows the celebrated American Chef David Kinch and his team from Manresa, their 3 Star Michelin restaurant in California, for a one-of-a-kind collaboration with three legendary French chefs at their iconic restaurants in Paris, Provence, and Marseille.